Second order trace formulae: Introduction

+In noncommutative geometry \cite{Connes,CC97}, the spectral action has been described in terms of trace of $f(H_0)$, where $f$ is a nice scalar function and $H_0$ is an unbounded self-adjoint operator having compact resolvent in a separable Hilbert space $\hil$.
+The main reason behind the curiosity of the trace function $V\mapsto \text{Tr}~(f(H_0+V))$ lies in the perturbation of $H_0$ by $V$, where $V$ is a bounded self-adjoint operator on $\hil$.
+For example, one can consider the inner fluctuations of a spectral triple, they play a significant role in the applications of noncommutative geometry to high energy physics \cite{CC06,CC96,CC97,CCM07}.
 The spectral shift function for a trace class perturbation of a self-adjoint (unitary) operator and the associated trace formula plays an important role in perturbation theory.
-The notion of first order spectral shift function originated from Lifshits' work on theoretical physics \cite{Lif} and later the mathematical theory of this object was elaborated upon by M.G.
-Krein in a series of papers, starting with \cite{Kr53}.
+The notion of first order spectral shift function originated from Lifshits' work on theoretical physics \cite{Lif} and later the mathematical theory of this object was elaborated upon by Krein in a series of papers, starting with \cite{Kr53}.
 In \cite{Kr53} (see also \cite{Kr83}), Krein proved that for a pair of self-adjoint (not necessarily bounded) operators $H$ and $H_0$ satisfying $H-H_0\in \mathcal{B}_1(\mathcal{H})$ (set of trace class operators on a separable Hilbert space $\mathcal{H}$) there exists a unique real valued $L^1(\mathbb{R})$ function $\xi$ such that

 whenever $\phi$ is a function on $\mathbb{R}$ with the Fourier transform of $\phi'$ in $L^1(\mathbb{R})$.
 The function $\xi$ is known as Krein's spectral shift function and the relation \eqref{inteq1} is called Krein's trace formula.
 A similar result was obtained by Krein in \cite{Kr62} for pair of unitary operators $\big\{U,U_0\big\}$ such that $U-U_0$ is trace class.
 For each such pair there exists a real valued $L^1([0,2\pi])$- function $\xi$, unique modulo an additive constant, (called a spectral shift function for $\{U,U_0\}$) such that